rodukov/vuepassword/README.md

 🔻 Demonstration: https://rodukov.github.io/

 ## About Vuepassword
 🔺 Vuepassword is a simple password generator written in Vue.js.
 Here you can choose the length of the password.
 What symbols to use for generation.
-The password itself is generated on the user (client) side, so it has nothing to do with the server.
+The password itself is generated on the user (client) side, so it has nothing to do with the server.<br>
 🔺 <strong>You can copy the generated password to clipboard.</strong>

 ## Installing Vuepassword on the local computer